robertklofgren/andmon/README.md

 - ADB (Android Debug Bridge) installed.
 - USB connection between your computer and Android device.
 - xdg-desktop-portal installed on your system.
-- Gstreamer with gst-plugins-ugly
+- Gstreamer
+- vkms (if you want to make a virtual desktop)

 ## Setup

 1. **Connect Your Device**
    Connect your Android device to your computer using a USB cable.

-2. **Customize the Gstreamer Pipeline**
-   Edit the Gstreamer pipeline in the script to use an encoder of your choice.

-3. **Run the Script**
+2. **Run the Script**
    Execute the script.
-The first time it runs, you might need to set the resolution, position, and orientation of your virtual monitor.

 ## Notes
-extendroid.py was a PoC that I'm leaving up to remind myself of the frustrations of Dbus.
-Use extendroidjpeg.py for an easy solution with acceptable performance.
+This is a rough draft

+##To-do
+- Add rtsp option
+- Add encoder options
+- Add playback options to client page